Formatting Image - Ignore Formatting Image - Ignore

 Japanese Greetings in English

 If you've been looking for a list of Japanese greetings in English, then this is the page for you!
+We've got hellos, goodbyes, timely greetings like good morning, good evening, and good night.

-Notes: Words in bold added during the last update.
+Words in bold added during the last update.
 You can also view these greetings from Japanese to English.

 Welcome ➔ Youkoso